dj3030/Globale-cards/README.md

 ## Tips

-> **After editing a source view, refresh your browser.** Global Cards caches the source dashboard config for 60 seconds.
-If you add, remove, or change cards in your source view, a browser refresh is needed to pick up the changes on other dashboards.
+> **After editing a source view, refresh your browser.** If you add, remove, or change cards in your source view, a browser refresh is needed to pick up the changes on other dashboards.

 -----